kyorohiro/Hello-Nuked-OPN2-Wasm/README.md

 The embedded demo plays one small YM2612-style beep through the Nuked-OPN2 WebAssembly runtime.

+# Nuked-OPN2
+High accuracy Yamaha YM3438(OPN2) emulator.

+The YM3438 is a CMOS variant of the YM2612 used in Sega MegaDrive(Genesis) and FM Towns.

+Genesis Plus GX fork with this core integrated is available here: https://github.com/nukeykt/Genesis-Plus-GX

 # Features:
 - Based on YM3438 die shot reverse engineering and thus provides very high emulation accuracy.